f5devcentral/f5-big-iq-lab/docs/postman.rst

 API Rest Client: Postman
 ========================

-In case you need to use an API Rest Client for this lab, follow below instruction to configure the **Postman Google Chrome Extension**.
+In case you need to use an API Rest Client for this lab, follow below instructions to configure the **Postman Google Chrome Extension**.

 1. Open Google Chrome in the **Ubuntu Jumphost** and click on the link **Install Postman**.